mdbootstrap/bootstrap-hover-dropdown/README.md

 The dropdowns are dismissed after a configurable delay.
 This fixes an issue that can instantly close your nav because of a 1px gap between the button/nav item that activated the dropdown and the actual dropdown.
 It is also generally a better user experience, as users are not punished by going 1 pixel outside of the dropdown, which would instantly close the nav without a delay.

 **Note:** The HTML markup is the same as with any other Twitter Bootstrap dropdown.
-This will not interfere with Bootstrap's default activate-on-click method.
+This will not interfere with Bootstrap's default activate-on-click method (i.e. this plugin combined with Bootstrap's default behavior work well to support both the ideal experience on desktop and mobile).

 ### Usage